-Earth to warm 2 degrees by the end of this century, studies say
+Earth to warm 2 degrees Celsius by the end of this century, studies say

 This rise in temperature is the ominous conclusion reached by two different studies using entirely different methods published in the journal Nature Climate Change on Monday.

-One study used statistical analysis to show that there is a 95% chance that Earth will warm more than 2 degrees at century's end, and a 1% chance that it will be at or below the 2 degree mark.
+One study used statistical analysis to show that there is a 95% chance that Earth will warm more than 2 degrees at century's end, and a 1% chance that it's below 1.5 C.

 "The likely range of global temperature increase is 2.0-4.9 [degrees Celsius] and our median forecast is 3.2 C," said Adrian Raftery, author of the first study.
 "Our model is based on data which already show the effect of existing emission mitigation policies.
 Achieving the goal of less than 1.5 C warming will require carbon intensity to decline much faster than in the recent past."